ogormansherri/HackerRank-Tutorials/FunctionalProg_Hask/Introduction/README.md

-All items in this folder are using the Haskell Platform.
 See individual instruction sheets for each task.

 The following items are completed for the Functional Programming Introduction Section: